Body Based Therapy

 Of course, the bottom up method is referring to the body based therapies.
 Psychotherapy is top down, using the mind to settle the body.
 Body based therapies using the mind to settle the mind.
 Sometimes, an integrated approach, using all three avenues of treatment is best.

-Levine wrote that “in addition t recognizing the importance of cognitive factors, systematic study of bodily reactions and sensate experience is not only important, it is essential.”
-He explains that “appreciating the role of bodily experience illuminates the complex web called ‘anxiety’ and connects many threads in understanding and modifying its physiological and experiential basis” (Levine, 2003).
+“In addition t recognizing the importance of cognitive factors, systematic study of bodily reactions and sensate experience is not only important, it is essential.
+Appreciating the role of bodily experience illuminates the complex web called ‘anxiety’ and connects many threads in understanding and modifying its physiological and experiential basis” (Levine, 2003).

 The Body and Wellness